New for 2015: Students may grant 1098-T access for Authorized Users.

 Q1: This form shows amounts billed during 2015, but to calculate my deduction/credit, I need to know what amounts were paid on my account during the year.
 How can I get this information?

-A1: You may also customize a report of payments made to a student's account online at baylor.edu/ebill, click Payments, then Payment History.
+A1: You may customize a report of payments made to a student's account online at baylor.edu/ebill, click Payments, then Payment History.
 Along with your personal financial records, this report will help you identify payments made during the year.

 Q2: Why are my tuition and fees reported in Box 2 instead of Box 1?

-A2: The IRS gives eligible institutions the option to report payments received (Box 1), or amounts billed (Box 2) for qualified tuition and related expenses during the calendar year.
+A2: The IRS gives institutions the option to report payments received (Box 1), or amounts billed (Box 2) for qualified tuition and related expenses during the calendar year.
 Baylor, like most of the nation's other major universities, reports amounts billed in Box 2.
-The calendar year in which the charges are posted to the student account determines the year in which they are reported.
+The calendar year in which the charges are posted to the student account determines the year in which they are reported on the 1098-T.

 Q4: Why does my 2015 1098-T include tuition and fees for the spring 2016 semester, but no scholarships or grants for the same semester?

 A4: The amounts reported on your 1098-T are based on the calendar year in which they are posted to the student account, and as a result, there can be some timing differences that do not necessarily have tax consequences.
 While your December E-Bill may have showed your spring scholarships as Anticipated Aid, most of these amounts did not pay to the student account until January.
 Baylor posts financial aid to the student account 10 days before the start of class in accordance with federal regulations.
 This year, that date fell in January 2016.

 Q4: On my 1098-T, the amount in Box 5 is greater than the amount in Box 2, but I know I paid out of pocket for certain expenses during the year.
 Is my 1098-T wrong?